LucasWaelti/kalibr-wiki/Installation.md

-Two sources for the toolbox are provided.
-Altough it is possible to use the CDE package to get the toolbox running we recommend to build the package from source using catkin (ROS build-system) as some of the tools will only work with a native ROS installation
+The following two sources for the toolbox are provided:

 * **building from source**<br>
     Depends on a working installation of ROS hydro with a catkin workspace.
 Binaries will run faster than with the CDE package and all tools can be used.